 9. WHITEN AND BRIGHTEN YOUR SAILBOAT INTERIOR

 Painting panels in light colors can brighten and modernize a boat cabin and set off teak trim.
 We repainted our red and blue fiberglass bathroom white and it made the space feel much bigger.
 It also makes it easy to clean because you can see the dirt.

 10. STOW SIMPLY WITH CUTE STORAGE SOLUTIONS

-Boats are always short on storage space but a few decorative baskets can really improve the look of the space while giving you more room to tuck things away.
+Boats are always short on storage space but a few decorative baskets and storage containers can really improve the look of the space while giving you more room to tuck things away.

 Let your imagination run wild.
 A feature wall, table, or piece of artwork can really change the feel of a sailboat interior.
 Have fun with colors, patterns, and make your new floating home your own.

 If you’re still feeling overwhelmed about revamping your sailboat interior you may want to consider hiring professional help.
 There are plenty of interior designers who would welcome the challenge of working on a boat!
 Look for someone who has experience designing for small spaces and tiny homes.